AbdulMateenzwl/Information-Retrieval/Assignment 3/Report.md

 - **Django**: A web framework for Python to build web applications.
 - **HTML/CSS**: For frontend to create the user interface.
 - **JavaScript**: For handling dynamic interactions (e.g., PDF viewer integration).
-- **Math**: For computing TF-IDF, cosine similarity, and other mathematical operations.
+- **Math**: For computing, cosine similarity, and other mathematical operations.

 ---